 - Overall exposure to BCT/self-management content, in terms of frequencies of use of each component, and median/ range of engagement with each component.20 We will calculate survival curves, where appropriate, to ascertain when people disengage with key components.
-We will compare this with published information for participants in the HeLP-Diabetes trial, as reported in the trial outputs to assess whether the roll-out sample experiences content differently from the trial sample. - We will also quantify exposure to BCT/self-management content according to each of the following variables in the Linked Dataset: age, gender, ethnicity, deprivation, time since diagnosis, co-morbidity, severe mental impairment or learning disability, to assess whether there are inequalities in access. - We will also examine how these exposures change over time, to assess if those users who take up the intervention earlier have similar demographic characteristics those who take it up later, and how usage of different parts of the content differs from the earlier stages of intervention use (in first 3 months) from later intervention use (between 6 months and one year).
+We will compare this with published information for participants in the HeLP-Diabetes trial, as reported in the trial outputs to assess whether the roll-out sample experiences content differently from the trial sample. - We will also quantify exposure to BCT/self-management content according to each of the following variables in the Healthy-Living minimum dataset: age, gender, ethnicity, deprivation, time since diagnosis, disability status, to assess whether there are inequalities in access. - We will also examine how these exposures change over time, to assess if those users who take up the intervention earlier have similar demographic characteristics those who take it up later, and how usage of different parts of the content differs from the earlier stages of intervention use (in first 3 months) from later intervention use (between 6 months and one year).